 The following are the general steps for importing a product into the country.
+Specific steps for a product that is subject to ESA compulsory standards are found in the earlier-referenced Ministry of Trade notice.

-- An importer must apply for an import permit and obtain a letter of credit from an Ethiopian bank for the total value of the imports before an order can be placed. - Bank approves letter of credit and authorizes release of foreign exchange (Note: as of writing this report, this approval was taking on average 2-3 months.)

-- Pay foreign supplier for imported goods. - Customs clearance and inspection at Port of Djibouti or dry port in Ethiopia.
-(Note: Customs clearance time has been reduced to less than 21 days, down from over 40 days in recent years.)
+- An importer must apply for an import permit and obtain a letter of credit from an Ethiopian bank for the total value of the imports before an order can be placed. - Bank approves letter of credit and authorizes release of foreign exchange.
+(Note: Because of foreign exchange shortages, it can take several months for an importer to receive the requested L/C.) - Importer pays foreign supplier for goods. - Customs clearance and inspection by relevant government authority at Port of Djibouti or dry port in Ethiopia.
+(Note: Customs clearance and inspection can take several weeks.)

-Section X - Copyright and/or Trademark Laws1
+Section X - Copyright and/or Trademark Laws